1-8192/bu_cs_655_assignment_1_allegranzi/README.md

 conditional chains, but those are all provided via class methods, and are not hanging around in the Main executable class.
 The interfaces and superclasses included also make building out new objects very straightforward and clear.

+I also used built-in type and data structure methods when possible, to reduce the amount of custom code and use industry-known functionality.
+For example, instead of manually comparing 2 integer values to determine the lower one, I used the Math.min() method.

 - Describe how you have avoided duplicated code and why it is important.

 Avoiding duplicate code is important to reduce lines of redundant code and increase readability.
 Maintenance and triaging bugs is much easier is less-verbose code.
-The Beverage superclass and the strategy pattern implemented for the brew method greatly reduced the amount of repetitive code I would have had to write out for the 6 individual beverage classes, since I didn't have to rewrite the brew method for every individual class.
+The Beverage superclass and the strategy pattern implemented for the brew method greatly reduced the amount of repetitive code I would have had to write out for the
+6 individual beverage classes, since I didn't have to rewrite the brew method for every individual class.

+Another example is the addCondiment() method in the BeverageVendingMachine class, where I wrote out a reusable method instead of adding condiments to the class variable array manually each time within the prepareOrder() method.

 There is still some opportunity to reduce repetitive code, but I opted for extensibility and flexibility with classes and interfaces at this stage, and as a result some of the simpler classes do still repeat some code.